quantum-tinkerer/pymablock/paper/introduction.md

 Our algorithm scales linearly with the perturbative order, does not require truncating the outputs, and treats multiple perturbations independently.
-Its performance makes it possible to find effective Hamiltonians for a variety of systems, like superconducting circuits, quantum dot physics, tight-binding models, k.p models, and more.
+Its performance makes it possible to find effective Hamiltonians for a variety of systems, numerical and symbolic, and with several perturbations.
-We make the algorithm available via the open source package Pymablock, for Python matrix block diagonalization of numerical and symbolic Hamiltonians.
+We make the algorithm available via the open source package Pymablock, for Python matrix block diagonalization of Hamiltonians, a versatile tool for the study of complex physical systems.

 **Pymablock considers a Hamiltonian as a series of $2 \times 2$ block operators and finds a minimal unitary transformation that separates its subspaces.**